zukas97/desktop/README.md

 Zen is an open-source project, and we welcome contributions from the community!
 Please take a look at the [contribution guidelines](./docs/contribute.md) before getting started!

+### Issue metrics

+We keep track of how many issues are closed at the end of the month in [issue_metrics.md](issue_metrics.md).
+This is to keep track of how many issues are being closed, because who doesn't like to see progress? 📈

 ### Versioning

 Zen uses [Semantic Versioning](https://semver.org/) for versioning.
 Meaning, versions are displayed as `a.b.c-d.e` where: